idobarel/pwnable/brainfuck.md

 ```python
 p.recvuntil(b"type some brainfuck instructions except [ ]\n")
 ```
-now let's build our payload, remember we have 4 parts:
+as we know, the `tape` symbol is the buffer starting location. now let's build our payload, remember we have 4 parts:
 - leaking the address of `fgets`
 - changing the got: `fgets` -> `system`
 - changing the got: `memset` -> `gets`